Tech-at-DU/React-Fundamentals-tutorial/P01-Build-A-Header-Component/content.md

 }
 ```

 In `Title.js`, you exported the `Title` function as the _default export_.

+`export default Title`

-Any file/module may have a single `default` export.
+Any file/module may have a **single** `default` export.
 Use the default export for the most important export.
-In this case, we only export one thing, making it the obvious choice for the default export!
+In this case, you only exported `Title`, making it the obvious choice for the default export!

 ## Using a Component